-The vast majority of nail biters do not bite their nails severely, however they complain about experiencing pain, about the non-aesthetic aspect of their nails and about the risks of contacting colds and mouth infections.
-At the same time, people experience nail biting as ‘feeling good when you get the nail right’.
+The vast majority of nail biters do not bite their nails severely, however, they complain about experiencing pain, about the non-aesthetic aspect of their nails and about the risks of contracting colds and mouth infections.
+At the same time, people experience nail-biting as ‘feeling good when you get the nail right’.

 Nail biters looking to quit find themselves struggling and many fail in their attempts.
 The risk of relapse for the recovered nail biters is high.
 This needs to be accounted for when people embark on the journey of overcoming nail biting so that it can be accommodated into the journey itself.

 Many people find that nail-biting occurs during sedentary activities, such as watching TV, reading, driving, or sitting in a meeting.
 There are times when the nail biter would be engaged in this behaviour with awareness, fully focused, other times people are not even aware they are doing it.
 Certainly, there is a great deal of mental activity going on and people report worrying, problem-solving, concentrating, processing information that is important or threatening.

 The common factor for nail biting is the experience of tension, whether this is experienced as anxiety, discomfort, excitement, concentration or boredom.
 Normally there is a physical sensation that draws the nail biter towards the nail - skin imperfection, itching, tingling, pain and its associated automatic reactions such as searching for an irregularity in order to remove it and biting.